nate-walter/nate-walter/README.md

 </p>

 ## Thanks for checking out my GitHub.
-I'm nate, a recent graduate from Flatiron School, New York, Data Science, where I worked on some pretty cool projects.
-My favorite, by far, was my capsone project.
+I'm nate, a recent Data Science graduate from Flatiron School, where I worked on some pretty cool projects.
+My favorite by far being my capsone project.
 It's a Transfer-Learning Neural Network (Find it under: Diabetic-Retinopathy-Neural-Network).
-## The Bootcamp was done remotely, so I'm steeped in Zoom meetings and Slack.
+## The Bootcamp was done remotely, so I'm steeped in Zoom meetings and Slack, and now am proficeint with Microsoft Teams.
 I'm also pretty advanced with Git.
-My Python skills are up there, I'm mastering SQL and on my journey to become an AWS Solutions Architect.
+My Python skills are up there, I'm mastering SQL and am on my journey to becomming an AWS Solutions Architect.

 <!-- ## :atom: Take a look at [The-Great-Experiment](https://github.com/nate-walter/The-Great-Experiment/)      <img src="https://user-images.githubusercontent.com/66656063/136293229-18c6429a-df5e-40c5-a31a-5dad8a0036da.gif" widtth="250" height="175">                                              -->